Anderson Peak and

 Given the cool, wet weather in the Rockies west of Calgary, we headed south to warmer climes to bag Anderson Peak.
 Following Andrew's description, we hiked the Blakiston Creek Trail to the drainage below the Lost-Anderson col in an hour.

-After leaving the trail and battling bushes to reach the drainage, we realized that the "grassy slopes" indicated in Andrew's book were in fact covered in dense bush.
+After leaving the trail and battling bushes to reach the drainage.
 Taking the left side of the drainage would require serious bushwhacking.
 The right side of the drainage, however, was largely free of bushes so we headed up it.
 This turned out to be a fairly direct route to the summit.

 After following the drainage we came to a small side drainage and hiked up it.
 We soon left this drainage and struggled through dense bush for a short way before reaching open slopes.
 We continued toward the summit although now it was blocked from our view.